 Q. String together everyone’s favorite birding place and what do you get?

 “Each loop of the birding trail is a strand of nature’s gems,” said Audubon’s birding trail Program Director Christi Norman.
-“Every site on each of our five – soon to be six – maps represents important habitat for our resident or migrating birds.”
+“Every site on each of our six maps represents important habitat for our resident or migrating birds.”

-The other maps of the birding trail are the Coulee Corridor, and the Cascade, Southwest, Olympic, and Sun and Sage loops, each available at the Seattle Audubon Nature Shop.
+The recently completed map of Puget Sound joins the existing maps: the Coulee Corridor, Cascade, Southwest, Olympic, and Sun and Sage loops, all available at the Seattle Audubon Nature Shop.

 Q. Why a birding trail in Washington?

 A. Because bird watching is our fastest-growing outdoor recreation: 46 million Americans watch birds.